 M.B. is a 39 y/o male who works in marketing, is married with two kids who has been in recovery from opioid addiction for the past 4 years.
 When asked about his “secret to success” he explains.
-“Four years ago, I hit rock bottom-- I was feeling really depressed and ashamed of how my addiction to oxycodone had impacted my relationships with my family and friends.
+“Four years ago, I hit rock bottom– I was feeling really depressed and ashamed of how my addiction to oxycodone had impacted my relationships with my family and friends.
 But, then I enrolled in a Suboxone program and I started to hit the gym every day after work.”

 He elaborates, “Lifting weights helped me get my energy and frustrations out.
 I would come home so much more relaxed and calm.
 It became my new outlet for doing well in my recovery.”

 M.B. is not alone.
-J.R., a 33 year old waitress also explains how she used exercise as a way to conquer her addiction to opioids.
-“When I woke up and before I started my work day, I would put on my headphones and go for a run and get lost in my thoughts.
+J.R., a 33 year old waitress also explains how she used exercise as a way to conquer her addiction to opioids: “Before I started my work day, I would put on my headphones and go for a run and get lost in my thoughts.
 When I was not in the mood for a jog, I would take my dog for a walk.
 It was my ‘me time,’ and it helped me show up for work ready to roll, deal with the daily stresses that life brings, and in a much healthier way than using opioid pills.”

 Yes!
 Interestingly, exercise is its own medicine and can help patients succeed in their recovery when partnered with evidence-based pharmacological treatments like buprenorphine/naloxone (Suboxone), methadone (Learn more about transitioning from methadone to Suboxone.), and naltrexone.